PuerkitoBio/purell/README.md

 The [full godoc reference][godoc] is available on gopkgdoc.

+Some things to note:

-Note that `FlagDecodeUnnecessaryEscapes`, `FlagUppercaseEscapes` and `FlagRemoveEmptyQuerySeparator` are always implicitly set, because internally, the URL string is parsed as an URL object, which automatically decodes unnecessary escapes, uppercases necessary ones, and removes empty query separators (an unnecessary `?` at the end of the url).
+*    `FlagDecodeUnnecessaryEscapes`, `FlagUppercaseEscapes` and `FlagRemoveEmptyQuerySeparator` are always implicitly set, because internally, the URL string is parsed as an URL object, which automatically decodes unnecessary escapes, uppercases necessary ones, and removes empty query separators (an unnecessary `?` at the end of the url).
 So this operation cannot **not** be done.
 For this reason, `FlagRemoveEmptyQuerySeparator` has been included in the `FlagsSafe` convenience constant, instead of `FlagsUnsafe`, where Wikipedia puts it (strangely?).

+*    When the `NormalizeUrl` function is used (passing an URL object), this source URL object is modified (that is, after the call, the URL object will be modified to reflect the normalization).

-The *replace IP with domain name* normalization (`http://208.77.188.166/ → http://www.example.com/`) is obviously not possible for a library without making some network requests.
+*    The *replace IP with domain name* normalization (`http://208.77.188.166/ → http://www.example.com/`) is obviously not possible for a library without making some network requests.
 This is not implemented in purell.

-The *remove unused query string parameters* and *remove default query parameters* are also not implemented, since this is a very case-specific normalization, and it is quite trivial to do with an URL object.
+*    The *remove unused query string parameters* and *remove default query parameters* are also not implemented, since this is a very case-specific normalization, and it is quite trivial to do with an URL object.

 ### Safe vs Usually Safe vs Unsafe